 Brooks scores 26; short-handed Grizzlies beat Wolves 115-107

+MINNEAPOLIS (AP) — Playing without star rookie Ja Morant and veteran center Jonas Jonas Valanciunas, the remodeled Memphis Grizzlies knew Sunday’s look would be experimental for a collection of young players.

+The makeshift lineups produced the needed energy to pull out a win on the road.

-MINNEAPOLIS (AP) — Dillon Brooks scored 26 points and Grayson Allen added 13 to push the short-handed Memphis Grizzlies to a 115-107 road win against the Minnesota Timberwolves on Sunday.
+Dillon Brooks scored 26 points and Grayson Allen added 13 to push the short-handed Grizzlies to a 115-107 road win against the Minnesota Timberwolves on Sunday.

+“I hit the guys before the game with a simple message,” Memphis coach Taylor Jenkins said.
+“I said we’re going to have some funky lineups out there.
+I just need guys going out and just competing.
+That’s what we’re all about.
+That’s what we need to get back to.
+And I’m super proud of them.”

+“We just found a way, figured it out,” Brooks said.
+“It started with our defense and then we translated it into our offense.”

 Karl-Anthony Towns had 21 points and 12 rebounds for the Timberwolves.
-Andrew Wiggins chipped in with 18 points.
+Andrew Wiggins chipped in with 18 points but Minnesota suffered a letdown at home after back-to-back road wins.

+“Very disappointing,” Wolves coach Ryan Saunders said.
+“You don’t want to say it’s games you should win, but we’re getting guys back, I felt good going into this afternoon.
+Credit to Memphis, credit to Taylor, credit to that team.
+They played really hard, they executed, they were good.
+We lacked energy, big time.”

 A sloppy start by both teams followed the afternoon tip-off.
 They combined to shoot 35% in the first half with 15 total turnovers.